 How to Request Online Course Development Funds

 AIS & USU Online may provide development funding for departments that need funds to cover course development expenses.
 Funds are limited to up to $5,000 per course.
-Each award will be subsidized by AIS labor.
 Examples for funding use include:

 - Purchasing additional materials (e.g. hardware/software) needed for development.

 - Paying student employees to assist with development.

 - Licensing external media as course content.

 - Other expenses that cannot be covered by the department.

 AIS will provide course development support through Instructional Design consultations, faculty training, online resources, media production, Canvas tutorials, and AIS staff labor.

 Requests for funding can be submitted at anytime.
 Developments are typically planned one semester before the course is planned to be offered.